 It's not always that complicated, however.
 Let's take Wistia, for example.
 When you share a Wistia video, there are several options, two of which specifically mention embedding.
 Given the preceding YouTube example, you might consider extracting the embed URL from one of the embed options.
 However, Wistia's default Share URL works great for embedding in Webex Events.

 So how can you tell the difference?
 In some cases, you simply need to try it out.
 If the plain video URL or share link doesn't work, try finding an embed URL.
-Remember that embed URLs often hide inside HTML snippets, like with YouTube.
+Remember that embed URLs often hide inside i-frame snippets, like with YouTube.
 No matter which link you use, always test to make sure the video embeds properly!

 Security and privacy settings

 Platforms like YouTube and Vimeo have customizable privacy settings for videos, and if those settings aren't configured correctly, videos may not embed in Webex Events.
-As an example, Vimeo offers quite a few security tiers for video links, and only a couple of them support embedding.
-Also notice that Vimeo has a specific setting that controls video embedding.
+For example, Vimeo offers quite a few security tiers for video links, and only a couple of them support embedding.
+Vimeo also has a specific setting that controls video embedding.

 When there's a combination of embed and security settings on your video hosting site, finding the correct settings configuration for the video link can be difficult.
 In general, use the most open security setting, with respect to your security needs.

 When nothing works

-Remember that you can use Webex Events Simulive and Webex Events Video on Demand for simulive streaming, session recordings, and sponsor videos!
-With these, you won't need to worry about tweaking privacy and embed settings or finding the right link.
+Remember that Webex Events Simulive and Webex Events Video on Demand are fantastic and simple for simulive streaming, session recordings, and sponsor videos!
+No need to worry about tweaking privacy and embed settings or finding the right link. 👍

 Questions?
 Chat Us or Email email@example.com